zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 These two scripts, `sign_all.sh` and `verify_all.sh` should run on ONLY ONE node of your cluster.
 {: .notice--info}

-## Log Format and Evidence Retention
+### Step 3: Validate Log Format and Evidence Retention

 Each `.tsr` file is specific to one `.log.gz` file.
 These files must be retained together: